tfpf/graph-plot/README.md

 ![Export Revenue](gallery/09_exports.png)
 ![Oxygen Parameters](gallery/10_oxygen_parameters.png)

-CustomPlot cannot replace Matplotlib or Pyplot.
+It cannot, however, replace Matplotlib or Pyplot.
 It just automates some settings which make the plot look appealing.
 For sufficiently complicated plots, you may have to use some functions of Matplotlib or Pyplot directly.

 Only `rectilinear`, `polar` and `3d` projections of Matplotlib axes are supported.
+Other projections can also be used, but their beautification may not happen automatically.

 # Requirements
 | Name       | Minimum Version |